 A stakeholder advisory group of health and education professionals was established, and consulted at each stage of the research.
-A young people's advisory group of 14-25-year-olds was also consulted prior to the funding application to assist in the development of the project aims and research questions.
+A young people's advisory group aged 14-25 years was also consulted prior to the funding application to assist in the development of the project aims and research questions.
 They were also consulted about the content and format of qualitative and quantitative research components, and the final intervention design.
 A sexual health charity was consulted on the potential components for the intervention, with a representative joining the stakeholder advisory group.
+The advisory groups reviewed the findings and provided contextual explanation for the results.
 All stakeholders were invited to the stakeholder consultation event to disseminate the research findings.